 As a recent graduate, with a master’s degree in Environmental Justice under my belt, I wanted the opportunity to further develop my skills and learn more about how to address environmental change through policy in Latin America.
 Through my master’s thesis, I strove to highlight the fact that local and community needs are not always reflected in policies that dictate what work should be done and where resources are allocated.

 My experiences witnessing the disconnect between policy and real-world problems, drove me to want to better understand how policies are created and enacted so that I could help bridge the two.
-With the help of a Christianson Grant from the Interexchange Foundation, I’m interning at the Inter-American Institute for Global Change Research (IAI) in Montevideo, Uruguay, where, as a science-policy intern, I’m learning how complex science is translated to inform policy.
+With the help of a Christianson Fellowship from the Interexchange Foundation, I’m interning at the Inter-American Institute for Global Change Research (IAI) in Montevideo, Uruguay, where, as a science-policy intern, I’m learning how complex science is translated to inform policy.

 Helen in front of Montevideo sign.
 Image courtesy of Helen G.